March 22, 2018

 Fiber optic lighting utilizes optical fiber (flexible fiber made of glass or plastic) to transmit light from a light source to a remote location.
 It is comprised of a core and cladding (coating) that trap light, allowing light to travel long distances.

 We use fiber optics in many diverse applications.
-From delivering phototherapeutic light to treat babies with Jaundice, or allowing spinal surgeons to visualize deep in cavities, to backlighting components found in automobiles, keyboards, and even shoes.
+These include delivering phototherapeutic light, supporting in-cavity surgical visualization, and backlighting components found in automobiles, keyboards and other interface systems.

 Bonus Content: 9 Reasons Why Surgical Equipment With Illumination is Critical to ORs as a PDF.